imtiaz1710/SOLID-EXAMPLES/readme.md

         }
     }
 ```
-In the above example we have Employee array which have employee type.Based on that type we calculate the salary of different type of employee.
+In the above example we have Employee class which have employee type.
+Based on that type we calculate the salary of different types of employee.

 If more employee type added then we have to change code in enum and calculate salary method.
-If we change in code in the existing class or method in production it can create bug in our working code and we have to test all the module which use this method.Our code should close for modification.
+If we change in code in the existing class or method in production, it can create bug in our working code and we have to test all the modules which use the method.

+Our code should close for modification.
 We should not modify our existing code unless we get bug in it.
-Lets see the below code example how we apply OCP in the previous code.
+Lets see the below code example, how we apply OCP in our previous code:

 ```typescript
 class Employee {